Woman in a costume made from recycled plastic at an autumnal pond.

 Ocean Futures

-The film focuses on the stories of two fishing families: one Filipino and one German.
-They tell of life by and with the sea, of hopes and worries, of dreams and wishes for the future of the oceans.
-The stories are linked with analyses of selected scientific and geopolitical topics, such as biodiversity, climate change and fisheries.
+The exhibition tells the stories of two fishing families: one from the Philippins and one from Germany.
+They recount life by and with the sea, their hopes and worries, and their dreams and wishes for the future of the oceans.
+These stories are interwoven with analyses of selected scientific and geopolitical topics, such as biodiversity, climate change and fisheries.
 As always at Futurium, the focus is on concrete solutions and perspectives.
-Like a mythical sea creature, the fascinating installation by Filipino artist Leeroy New combines pasts, presents and futures.
+Like a mythical sea creature, the fascinating installation by Filipino artist Leeroy New brings together the past, present and futures.